Ranomi Kromowidjojo

 Ranomi Kromowidjojo ([raːˈnoːmi kroːmoːʋiˈdʑoːjoː]; born 20 August 1990) is a retired Dutch swimmer of mixed Dutch-Javanese Surinamese origin who mainly specialises in sprint freestyle events.
 She is a triple Olympic champion, winning the gold medal in the 4 × 100 m freestyle relay at the 2008 Olympics, and in the 50 m freestyle and 100 m freestyle at the 2012 Olympics.
-Kromowidjojo holds the world record in the 50 meter freestyle short course (25 m pool), and as part of the Dutch team she holds the world records in the 4×50 m, 4 × 100 m, and 4 × 200 m freestyle relays (short course).
-She has won a total of 39 medals in FINA World Championship events.
+Kromowidjojo holds the world record as part of the Dutch team in the 4×50 m freestyle relay (short course).
+She formerly held world records in the 50 meter freestyle, and the 4 × 100 m and 4 × 200 m freestyle relays (all short course).
+She has won a total of 45 medals in FINA World Championship events.

 Swimming career

 Juniors

 Kromowidjojo won a total of three medals at the European Junior Swimming Championships in 2005 and 2006, in the 50 meter freestyle and butterfly events.

 2006

 Kromowidjojo made her international senior debut at the European LC Championships 2006 in Budapest, Hungary.
 She won her first international senior medal in the 4 × 100 m freestyle relay, alongside Inge Dekker, Chantal Groot and Marleen Veldhuis, at the age of 15.